JasonJOCKKY/MovieWeb/report/Report.md

 Our code is organized according to Model-View-Controller architecture.
 The M, model, is the API and our Firebase database.
 The View, our front-end components, are organized into pages and components.
 Main page components (home page, details page, and page-not-found page) are organized into the Pages directory.
 Components for modals and headers are organized into the Components directory.
 The Controllers are the services, which are organized into the Services directory.
 The three services are used to communicate the front-end view components to the model (API and Firebase) which never communicate directly.

 **Persistent**
 Users can register accounts and leave reviews or replies on the site.
-Data for registered users and reviews are stored persistently using Firebase.
+Data for registered users and reviews are stored persistently using Firebase's Firestore.
+User authentication information is stored persistently using Firebase OAuth.

 **Provide some Security**
+We use Firebase OAuth to store sensitive user information such as passwords.
+We use an Auth Guard so that only logged-in users can view their profile page and leave a review.
+The profile page cannot be URL-hacked.

 **Responsive**
+We used Bootstrap and Angular Material UI Components to create the front-end.
+Using these made it very easy to create an user interface that looks presentable on all window sizes.

 **Content**

 **Error Handling**
+All of our form inputs utilize a FormControl with Validators to ensure valid input before submission.
+Error messages are showns dynamically using <mat-error> tags.
+There are form inputs on the following pages and components:
+  Search page (/home): Form inputs under search by title and explore films tabs.
+  Details page (/details/:movieID): Form inputs under

 **Publicly Viewable**

 **Overall Purpose**

 ## Knowledge Gained
-Pointers, knowledge, tricks to inform the rest of the class
+In developing this app, we gained a lot of knowledge over API calls, Firestore, Firebase OAuth, and Angular Material.
+We learned how to handle data retireved from an API asyncronously using RxJS Observables and Promises.
+We learned how to structure and handle data in a NoSQL, document-based database by utilizing collections and nesting.
+We learned how to keep track on if a user is logged in and authorized and limit access to certain areas on the site using an Auth Guard.
+We learned about many Material UI Components to quickly create a highly functional user interface.

 ## Future Work
 Our app is responsive and looks presentable on all devices, however if we had more time, we would ideally develop mobile apps of iOS and Android.

+We would add a responsive chart for a film's rating.

 We would also like to add a feature on the website that allows users to search by cast or crew member.

 ## References
 (to be formatted)

 [Angular Material Documentation](https://material.angular.io/)

 https://github.com/angular/angularfire/tree/master/docs/firestore